 Barry Biddulph re-examines Tony Cliff’s organisational views, before Cliff’s turn to Leninism in 1968.
 This insight of Cliff from 1960 could almost have been written with recent events in the SWP in mind: “all discussions on the basic issues of policy should be discussed in the light of day, in the open press.
 Let the mass of the workers take part in the discussion, put pressure on the party, its apparatus and leadership”.
 (1)

-Cliff seems to follow Trotsky’s view that the basic task of communists is the development of the self-activity of the class, when he states that “the revolutionary party that seeks to overthrow capitalism cannot accept the notion of a discussion on politics inside the party without the participation of the mass of workers.
+Cliff seems to follow Trotsky’s view that the basic task of communists is the development of the self-activity of the class.
+He states that “the revolutionary party that seeks to overthrow capitalism cannot accept the notion of a discussion on politics inside the party without the participation of the mass of workers.
 (3) However, he then veers away from the essential need for democratic methods in organising to locate the source of the danger of substitutionism in the uneven consciousness of the working class, rather than the lack of democratic participation.
 (4)

 As Trotsky famously predicted undemocratic methods in the party would lead to the party substituting itself for the class, the party apparatus substituting for the party, and finally the leader substituting for the apparatus.
 This would be the result of an undemocratic organisational form; a subjective factor which could not be directly read off from adverse material circumstances.
 Uneven consciousness would be overcome by various forms of struggle: defeats, victories and the ups and downs on the bumpy road to transform capitalism.